-A work-based instruction that provides basic or intermediate career exploration, which helps students gain practical experience in the discipline, enhance skills, and integrate knowledge under the supervision of the college and the employer.
+CNET 240 MCSE Practicum/Cooperative Education I Professional career-related activities encountered in the area of specialization offered through an individualized agreement among the college, employer, and student.
+Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 A practicum may be a paid or unpaid learning experience, and includes a lecture component.
 Requires departmental approval.